Data-driven Ranking and Selection under Input Uncertainty: Introduction

+All the papers on R\&S under IU listed above share one assumption in common: input data is a static dataset which will not grow over time.
+Streaming data have only been considered recently for R\&S by \cite{wu2019fixed}, which is a preliminary conference version of this paper. \cite{song2019stochastic}, \cite{liu2021Bayesian}, and \cite{liu2022bayesian} studied continuous simulation optimization with streaming data.

 The rest of the paper is organized as follows.
-The basic settings and notations are reviewed in Section \ref{sec:setting}.
-Sections \ref{sec:confidence} and \ref{sec:budget} introduce the fixed confidence and fixed budget formulations, respectively, with corresponding procedures developed along the way.
-After that, we present the numerical results in Section \ref{sec:numerical}, and conclude in Section \ref{sec:conclusion}.
+We formulate the problem in Section \ref{sec:formulation}, and extend the Sequential Elimination framework in Section \ref{sec:SE}.
+We derive the exact and asymptotically valid confidence bands in the SE framework and present the corresponding procedures SEIU and SEIU-MCB in Sections \ref{sec:exact} and \ref{sec:SEIU-MCB}, respectively.
+We extend the procedures to the IZ setting in Section \ref{sec:indifference zone}.
+Finally, we numerically demonstrate the procedures' performance in Section \ref{sec:numerical}, and conclude in Section \ref{sec:conclusion}.